 The Oriental flying gurnard Dactyloptena orientalis is also known as the Purple Flying Gurnard or the Common Helmet Gurnard.
 With their large pectoral fins they are an unusual sight to see.
 Their name originates from the French word “gurnard” which means to grunt.
 When captured they make grunting noises.
+There is some diagreement about their classification and some experts maintain that they should be reclassified.

 The Oriental flying gurnard is a box like fish covered in heavy armor with extra large pectoral fins.
 The head is large and the body tapers down to a thin point on the caudal fin.
 The overall color is light brown with reddish brown spots on it with a light blueish tint in places.
-The pelvic fins appear a purple color underwater but when well lit this changes to a light blue and yellow striped color.
+The pelvic fins appear a purple color underwater but when well lit this changes to a light blue and yellow striped colour.

 The eyes are ringed in red.
 The dorsal fin is narrow and often protrudes upwards.
 When swimming it is held back against the body.
 When seen at night the entire body has more of a blueish tint than during the day but if kept in the lights this tint disappears quickly.
 The image below was taken at night with strobes and the blue tint can be seen.
 They grow up to 40 cm in length but most specimens sighted are more in the 30 cm range.